 This module provides an opportunity to experience current practice in physiotherapy.
-It will take place in a variety of locations across Hampshire and the Isle of Wight.
+It will take place in a variety of locations across the south of England.
 Principle providers of placement will be in community, secondary or primary care settings.
-You will be attached to an experienced therapist who will act as placement educator for the entire period of study.
-You and the placement educator will be allocated a Locality Visitor (a member of the academic staff in the School's Physio team) who will provide a link to the academic programme and will visit you at least once during the placement.
+You will be linked to an experienced therapist who will act as placement educator for the entire period of study.
+You and the placement educator will be allocated an academic contact (a member of the academic staff in the physio team) who will provide a link to the academic programme and will talk to you at least once during the placement.
 You are supernumerary to the staff on the unit in which you are placed.

 This particular module of study builds on the 1-week observation placement in Semester 1.
 It has a focus on observing professional practice and undertaking simple assessment, treatment and information gathering activity.
 You may take part in intervention activity under close supervision but will not be expected to carry your own case load.